 Sno differs from Snobol III in the following ways.

 There are no unanchored searches.
 To get the same effect:

-'''

-a b unanchored search for b a x b = x c unanchored assignment
+a b unanchored search for b a x b = x c unanchored assignment x = "abc" a x x is an unanchored search for 'abc'

-'''

 There is no back referencing.